+3 3.00/0.00/0.00 ENGL 2237 Introduction to Literature: Short Prose

-3 3.00/0.00/0.00 Meets MnTC Goal Areas 2, 6 and 9.
+Meets MnTC Goal Areas 2, 6 and 9.
 This literature course will focus on the ethical dimensions of political, social and personal life as conveyed in short prose.
 The basic elements and concepts of short prose will be studied.

-ENGL 2238 Literature, Illness and the Human Condition
+ENGL 2238 Literature, Illness and the Human Condition 3 3.00/0.00/0.00

 This course meets MnTC Goal Areas 6 and 9.
 Students will read fiction and nonfiction literary texts as a means for understanding issues related to health, illness and the human condition.
-Through discussions, writings and projects, students will analyze the readings in order to learn about the literary genres, explore the range of responses to the issues $\,$ (including their own) and identify and reflect about ways people exercise their roles as responsible members of their communities and citizens of the world.
+Through discussions, writings and projects, students will analyze the readings in order to learn about the literary genres, explore the range of responses to the issues (including their own) and identify and reflect about ways people exercise their roles as responsible members of their communities and citizens of the world.